 On our 2019 South Africa trip, we decided instead of flying in to London and then down to Johannesburg we would check out Lyon.
 After arriving in Paris, we caught a 50 minute flight to our destination.
 We had pre-booked a Lyon hotel on line with booking.com.
 It was perfectly situated in the centre of the city.
 In fact, I would highly recommend it – Hotel Carlton.

-First impressions: Lyon is an enchanting town with all of the charm and quaintness that the French are noted for: mouth-watering patisseries and boulangeries* on every corner; fragrant coffee everywhere; boutique shops; el fresco dining and wine tasting; museums, galleries, beautiful “objets d’arte” and well-dressed people. (*The difference between “patisserie” and “boulangerie” is that the later specializes in breads.)
+First impressions: Lyon is an enchanting town with all of the charm and quaintness that the French are noted for: mouth-watering patisseries and boulangeries* on every corner; fragrant coffee everywhere; boutique shops; el fresco dining and wine tasting; museums, galleries, beautiful “objets d’arte” and well-dressed people. (*The difference between “patisserie” and “boulangerie” is that the latter specializes in breads.)

 Some 500,000+ people call Lyon home and it is the third largest city in France.
 Lyon is noted to be a gastronomic centre and evidence of cooking excellence is everywhere.